 Fishing trips and club meetings The best way to learn stream craft and fishing strategies is through actually fishing.
 Red Tag hosts a number of fly fishing trips throughout the year.
 Experienced members of the club are always on hand to pass on knowledge of stream-craft and spend time with you on the water.
 Some members also plan adhoc trips from time to time and this is an additional opportunity to get on the water and learn the art of fly fishing.
 Our regular club meetings provide the opportunity to discuss fishing reports and latest tactics of catching fish with a fly.

-Red Tag Development Program for New Fly Fishers Over recent months the club has increased membership from new fly fishers.
+Red Tag Development Program for New Fly Fishers Recently the club has increased membership from a number of new fly fishers.
 To assist these new fly fishers the club has introduced a DEVELOPMENT PROGRAM specifically designed for new fly fishers.
 The program will fast track those wanting to learn about fly fishing and the program will cover the following: - Casting - on a one to one basis - Fishing for trout - lesson firstly at a trout farm and then on a river - one on one basis - Fly tying lessons and learn something about entomology - Lake fishing - one on one basis - Learning about trout behaviour by reading, internet, guided experience and attending Club trips - Evaluation of progress by both Club and new member